 Fairfax Forward - Comprehensive Plan Amendment Work Program

-Fairfax Forward proposes a schedule for review of all aspects of the Comprehensive Plan: the Area Plans, Policy Plan and Land Use, Transportation and Trails Maps.
-Review of the Area Plans would occur through Activity Center Planning and Neighborhood Planning studies, based on the classifications of the Concept For Future Development.
-As adopted on July 9, 2013, the Pilot Comprehensive Plan Amendment Work Program would establish the first three years of activity.
-The work program would recognize current studies underway and new studies to begin within this timeframe.
+Fairfax Forward establishes a new schedule to review the county's Comprehensive Plan: the Area Plans, Policy Plan and Land Use, Transportation and Trails Maps.
+Review of the Area Plans will occur through Activity Center Planning and Neighborhood Planning studies, based on the classifications of the Concept For Future Development.
+As adopted on July 9, 2013, the Pilot Comprehensive Plan Amendment Work Program schedules the first three years of activity.
+The work program recognizes current studies underway and new studies to begin within this timeframe.
 The adopted work program is considered pilot, and the process and schedule will be evaluated in two years.

 - Address emerging community concerns;

 - Respond to actions by others, such as Federal, State, or adjacent jurisdictions;

 - Advance major policy objectives, such as promoting environmental protection, fostering revitalization of designated areas, supporting economic development, preserving open space, providing affordable housing, or balancing transportation infrastructure and public facilities services with growth and development;